-- 1. Open the customer page, i.e. the company or the contact page. - 2.
-Click Delete (keep related data) or Delete in the customer's context menu. - 3.
+- 1. Open the customer page, i.e., the company or the contact page. - 2.
+For contacts: Click the Remove button in the header section and select Delete (keep related data). - For companies: Click the Delete button in the header section. - 3.
 If the customer still has (open or closed) tickets or related resources, you need to transfer this data to another customer (see Transferring Data to Another Customer).
 In case of a company, the contacts belonging to the company have to be transferred as well. - 4.
 The customer is removed from the system.
 A reference regarding the data transfer remains in the ticket history (see following figure).